syncfusion-content/xamarin-docs/Xamarin/SfDataGrid/Column-Types.md

 }
 {% endhighlight %}

-N> RowIndex of the row can also be accessed by using [GridTapped](https://help.syncfusion.com/cr/cref_files/xamarin/sfdatagrid/Syncfusion.SfDataGrid.XForms~Syncfusion.SfDataGrid.XForms.SfDataGrid~GridTapped_EV.html), [GridDoubleTapped](https://help.syncfusion.com/cr/cref_files/xamarin/sfdatagrid/Syncfusion.SfDataGrid.XForms~Syncfusion.SfDataGrid.XForms.SfDataGrid~GridDoubleTapped_EV.html) and [GridLongPressed events](https://help.syncfusion.com/cr/cref_files/xamarin/sfdatagrid/Syncfusion.SfDataGrid.XForms~Syncfusion.SfDataGrid.XForms.SfDataGrid~GridLongPressed_EV.html).
-When using complex layout inside a Template, ensure to set the InputTransparent property of the views loaded in the DataTemplate of the GridTemplateColumn as True.
+N> The row index of the row can also be accessed by using [GridTapped](https://help.syncfusion.com/cr/cref_files/xamarin/sfdatagrid/Syncfusion.SfDataGrid.XForms~Syncfusion.SfDataGrid.XForms.SfDataGrid~GridTapped_EV.html), [GridDoubleTapped](https://help.syncfusion.com/cr/cref_files/xamarin/sfdatagrid/Syncfusion.SfDataGrid.XForms~Syncfusion.SfDataGrid.XForms.SfDataGrid~GridDoubleTapped_EV.html) and [GridLongPressed events](https://help.syncfusion.com/cr/cref_files/xamarin/sfdatagrid/Syncfusion.SfDataGrid.XForms~Syncfusion.SfDataGrid.XForms.SfDataGrid~GridLongPressed_EV.html).
+When using complex layout inside a `DataTemplate`, ensure to set the `InputTransparent` property of the views loaded in the `DataTemplate` of the GridTemplateColumn as `True`.

 ### Loading DatePicker and TimePicker Combainedly

-Currently, Xamarin.Forms does not provide a view that combines both the DatePicker and the TimePicker as one control, but however the two are available individually.
+Currently, Xamarin.Forms does not provide a view that combines both the `DatePicker` and the `TimePicker` as one control,however, the two are available individually.
-SfDataGrid have a support for using DatePicker and TimePicker in a same column.
+SfDataGrid have support for using `DatePicker` and `TimePicker` in a same column.
 It can be achieved by loading the [DatePicker](https://developer.xamarin.com/api/type/Xamarin.Forms.DatePicker/) and [TimePicker](https://developer.xamarin.com/api/type/Xamarin.Forms.TimePicker/) in a `StackLayout` in the `GridTemplateColumn`.

 The following code example illustrates how to load DatePicker and TimePicker combainedly in GridColumn.